Macular Degeneration (cont.)

 All people who have the dry form of AMD are at risk for development of the wet form.
-All people who have the wet form had the dry form first.
+Most people who have the wet form had the dry form first.
 The dry form can advance and cause vision loss without turning into the wet form.
 The dry form also suddenly can turn into the wet form.
 Currently, there is no certain way to predict if or when the dry form will turn into the wet form.

 What are retinal drusen?

 Retinal drusen are yellow deposits under the retina.
 They often are found in people over 60 years of age.
 Your eye-care professional can detect drusen during a comprehensive dilated eye exam.